- How can Hospice help?

 To determine if you or your loved one could benefit from Hospice, please call us for information on our services at (800) 947-7284.

 Community Hospice's highly skilled comfort care team provides services in a patient's home, local community hospitals, skilled nursing facilities, assisted living facilities, group homes and other residential settings.
 We will assist patients and families in the care setting of their choice and when needed, we will ease the transition from one care setting to another.

-Community Hospice is committed to offering a high quality of care to ensure that those entrusted to us receive the exceptional service.
-The following is a list of services and supplies provided to you:
+Community Hospice is committed to offering a high quality of care to ensure that those entrusted to us receive exceptional service.
+The following is a list of available services and supplies.